 French Quarter Walking and Storytelling Tour – if you don’t want to explore the city by yourself, the good idea is to book this tour.
 It will take 2 hours, and you can learn a lot about New Orleans landmarks, music, architecture, and cuisine.
 Book it here.

 Lunch & Lesson: Cajun & Creole Cooking Class – If you like to learn the cooking of creole food, it might be a perfect class for you.
 Why don’t you watch the chef prepare authentic cajun and creole recipes?
-And get ready to go recipes to try at home?
+And get ready-to-go recipes to try at home?
 Book it here.

-Carriage Ride Through the French Quarter – This tour last about 1 hour and you can experience 300 years of history on a mule-drawn carriage ride.
+Carriage Ride Through the French Quarter – This tour lasts about 1 hour and you can experience 300 years of history on a mule-drawn carriage ride.
 You will have a chance to explore diverse and vivacious neighborhoods in style.
 Book it here.

-Day 2 – Park, Aquarium, and Mississippi
+New Orleans Itinerary – Day 2 – Park, Aquarium, and Mississippi

 The New Orleans Aquarium (aka Audubon Aquarium of the Americas) – If you are coming with kids, they will love it.
 Actually, it is not very different from other attractions of this kind, but still, it’s well done.
 You will see several sections dedicated to different themes.
 It’s not very big, and you should spend here no more than 1.5 hours.
 The entrance fee is 29.95 USD for an adult and 24.95 USD for kids and seniors (tax not included).
 Opening hours are 10:00 AM – 5:00 PM every day.
 If you want to save some money please check this 25 attractions pass and book it here – it includes Aquarium admission!